jacko123456/pp-cod/README.md

 ### Setup and Installation

 To run this notebook, you need to have Python installed along with the following packages:

-pandas
-numpy
-matplotlib
-seaborn
-scikit-learn
-xgboost

-You can install the required packages using the following command:
 !pip install pandas numpy matplotlib seaborn scikit-learn xgboost

 ### Data Collection and Preprocessing